garethltm/obsibrain/sc900/Resource (application) layer attacks.md

-These attacks target web application packets, to disru
+These attacks target web application packets, to disrupt the transmission of data between hosts